 - Remember that now Macy’s Santa is available by reservation ONLY.
-Make sure you check this website and make your reservation (scheduling begins November 18) so as not to have disappointed kids!
-But as mentioned – THE CROWDS.
+Make sure you check this website and make your reservation (scheduling begins November 25) so as not to have disappointed kids!
+But as mentioned – THE CROWDS – even when you reserve.

 - Be sure to keep expectations low in case it takes too long or is just too cold to get anywhere.